1950s Italian Perforated Chandelier

 Other versions: This 1950s Italian perforated chandelier was probably made in some variations.
 More or less lights, different colours.
 And in all probability also as a wall lamp.
 It was the custom at that time to do that.

-A typical Italian chandelier from the 1940s, 1950s.
+A typical Italian chandelier from the 1940’s, 1950’s.
 It was acquired in Italy some years ago.
 No label and no information to be found, unfortunately.
+A similar lamp was never found over all these years.

 The most famous artist who created lamps and furniture in perforated metal was Mathieu Matégot (1910 – 2001).
-This lamp is not by his hand.
+This lamp is of course not by his hand.